Hpauric/hpauric.github.io/_posts/2017-05-27-Graph-Theory.md

 The first thing you need to do to understand graph theory is use a tool to visually represent graphs, otherwise you'll go insane with confusion.
 My favorite tool is [VisuAlgo](https://visualgo.net/en/graphds) (see what they did there?).
 The runner-up prize goes to [Graph Online](http://graphonline.ru/en/).

-VisuAlgo is great because you can create your own graphs and see how they are represented in the three different ways:
+VisuAlgo is great because you can create your own graphs and see how they are represented in the three standard varieties:

 - adjacency list
 - adjacency matrix